Fact Sheets And Publications

 Lowering the pH of Alkaline Soils

-Unlike liming, lowering the pH of strongly alkaline soils is much more difficult and sometimes impossible.
+Unlike liming, lowering the pH of strongly alkaline soils is much more difficult if not impossible.
 In fact, there is no way to permanently lower the pH of naturally alkaline soils or soils severely impacted by alkaline construction materials.
 In these circumstances, it is best to select plants that are tolerant of high pH conditions to avoid chronic plant nutrition problems.

 Soil pH can be temporarily lowered by adding elemental sulfur.
 Bacteria in the soil change elemental sulfur into sulfuric acid, effectively neutralizing soil alkalinity.
 However, the effect of elemental sulfur is localized to the area that was amended, and the effect is temporary.
 Soil pH will begin to rise shortly after soil bacteria exhaust the added sulfur supply.
 This effect prompts repeated applications of sulfur to ensure that the soil remains at the desired pH.
 Using sulfur to amend a soil is complicated.
 Adding sulfur at high rates or applying it too frequently can damage your plants.
 If you decide to apply sulfur, be sure to look for signs of plant response after the application.